 List<Flower> flowers = Optional.ofNullable(list) .map(List::stream) .orElseGet(Stream::empty) .collect(Collectors.toList());

-And skip an element using this way too:
+We’ll likely want to skip an element in this way too:

 List<Flower> flowers = Optional.ofNullable(list) .map(List::stream).orElseGet(Stream::empty) .skip(1) .collect(Collectors.toList());